animal-tree/Writing-stuff/Theory-of-everything.md

 [^2]: The truncation score, dependent on particle interaction (that is ,"measurement"), can explain the double-slit experiment's differences between measured-pathway screen-pattern and un-measured-pathway screen-pattern.
 Truncation based on interaction collapses the branching realities to the most-measured branches corresponding with, for example, the slit where the measurement occured.

 [^4]: I don't cover this much except for the first experiment idea.
-But to infer *of* it, we may look in unlikely patterns, whose implausibility (p-value) falls below 0.05, as with any scientific methodology.
+But to infer *of* it, we may look in unlikely patterns, with implausibility (p-value) below 0.05, as with any scientific methodology.
+Synchronicity of higher-level statistical events is harder to measure and evaluate, but such deviations are where Null Hypotheses are needed to obtain these sorts of p-values of cosmic intervention at the macro scale.
+"Synchronicity" formalized.